Modern Slavery Policy 2023

 Our Policy Statement

-Our commitment to doing everything we can to combat modern slavery means we all have an obligation to ensure legal compliance, to uphold ethical standards, and to combat human rights violations.
-We expect everyone in our supply chain to adopt the same high standards.
-To ensure compliance and as part of our contracting processes, we require that the following statement be included:
+Our commitment to doing everything we can to combat modern slavery means we all have an obligation to ensure legal compliance, uphold ethical standards, and combat human rights violations.
+Our expectation remains for everyone in our supply chain to adopt the same high standards.
+To ensure compliance, and as part of our contracting processes, we require that the following clause be included in our supply contracts:

 “[Third party] warrants and undertakes to Live Nation that it: